DevikaaD/Tinkerhub--Hackernight/README.md

-# Project Name : Snake Game
+# Project Name : Snake and Apple Game
-This Pygame is a simple snake game with the length of the snake increasing on consuming its food.
+This Pygame is a simple snake and Apple game with the length of the snake increasing on consuming its apple. the point increases when the snake consumes apple.
+When the snake collides with its own the game will over.
 ## Team members
 1. Devikaa D [https://github.com/DevikaaD]
 2. Harikrishnan B [https://github.com/ux-thehari-plr]